Property tax estimate

 How to calculate property taxes in Arkansas

 To estimate property taxes in Arkansas, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.62%, so a property valued at $500,000 would have an estimated annual property tax of $3,100.
+This page applies the state average effective owner-occupied rate of 0.56%, so a home valued at $500,000 produces a baseline annual estimate of $2,800.

 Arkansas caps annual assessment increases through Amendment 79 and offers a homestead property tax credit that reduces bills.